m-koleda/exam/readme.md

 ```
 For first build with creating VM in Jenkins use playbook--startvm.yml
 For another build use playbook--cd.yml
+If you want to run docker compose set os: 'docker'

 ### 3. Create Pipelines in Jenkins